 “There is a huge communal effort from the transport operators to help”, Kathrin Obst from DG Move said.
 The European Commission activated the temporary protection scheme at the EU level, which gives Ukrainian refugees the possibility to settle freely within the EU and access to education and jobs.
 It is the first time the EU gives legal status to refugees without having to apply for it.

-Matthew Parsons, Skift: The European Commission launched a rail action plan in December and said that cross-border trips account for just 7% of the kilometers travelled by train in Europe.
+Matthew Parsons, Skift: The European Commission launched a rail action plan in December and said that cross-border trips account for just 7% of the kilometers traveled by train in Europe.
 Why is this such a low figure?

 It has a stronger focus on high-speed networks, especially in the east of Europe and better inclusion of airports.
 It is not about rail against air but more about how to cooperate better.
 Then there’s a problem with rolling stock availability.
 It’s not easy, for new companies to get funding for rolling stock.
 There’s a shortage of train drivers and know-how of usage in different countries.
 If you want to run a train today, you must book yourself a train path.
 You can’t just decide to drive back on the motorway.
-So you have to book the train path going and coming back.
+You have to book the train path going and coming back.
 The way those train paths are allocated is quite complex.
 And the legal framework is a little rigid.
 It was built on a system where there was enough capacity for everyone.
 But today we find that capacity is actually quite scarce and it has to be managed a bit more efficiently.

 There’s the question of track access charges we find that in particular passenger trains pay quite high track access charges.
 That charge brings up the price for the end consumer.
 If we are in competition with aviation, is that really the way we want it to be or is there another way of looking at that?
 Ticketing is a big issue.
 We will come up with a legal proposal on ticketing at the end of this year.
 There’s a question of the level playing field with other transport modes.
 There are tax exemptions for aviation, but not for rail.
 A Ryanair ticket costs €40 whilst the train ticket costs much more.
 We’ve addressed some of those questions already with the „FITFOR55“ package that the commission put forward last summer.
-We’re working with the colleagues who work on Erasmus to see if to strengthen the rules about how you travel to your destination to make it more attractive to use the train.
+We’re working with the Erasmus Program to strengthen the rules about how you travel to your destination, to make it more attractive to use the train.
 That’s not the biggest thing but it’s important that young people start using trains – that’s the aim of the action plan.